Bob5k/Awesome-Vibecoding-Guide/docs/workflow/phase-2-development.md

 **Essential MCP Servers:**

-**Context7 MCP** - Codebase understanding
+**Context7 MCP** - your chosen tech stack documentation and understanding
-- Provides intelligent context about your codebase
-- Helps AI understand project structure
-- Required for large codebases
 - [Setup guide](../tools-and-tech-stack/mcp-servers.md)

 **DevTools MCP** - Browser automation
 - Automated testing in real browsers
 - Debug frontend issues automatically
 - Essential for web development
-- Integrates with Chrome/Firefox
+- Integrates with Chrome

-**Web Search MCP** - Internet access
+**Task Manager MCP** - To easily manage tasks and projects
+- Organize tasks and projects
+- Prioritize tasks
+- Track progress

+**Sequential Thinking MCP** - To manage knowledge and plan before coding
-- Search documentation and Stack Overflow
+- Organize thoughts and ideas
-- Find solutions to errors
-- Check latest package versions
-- Stay updated on best practices

-**Optional but Useful:**
-- **File System MCP** - Enhanced file operations
-- **Database MCP** - Direct database queries
-- **GitHub MCP** - Repository management
+- Prioritize tasks
+- Develop right things without overengineering the rest
+- Track the thinking process and have it saved instead of relying only on Agent's memory

-- **Terminal MCP** - Shell command execution
+**ShadCN MCP** - UI component library
+- Enhance your UI with pre-built components
+- Save time and effort
+- Integrates with your preferred framework

 ### 3. Configure Your Coding Agent

 Set up your preferred AI model for development:

-**GLM** (Great for implementation)
+**GLM** (Great for implementation - my general choice)
-- Fast and cost-effective
+- Fast and cost-effective (SUPER cost-effective compared vs others)
 - Strong coding capabilities
 - Good for rapid prototyping
 - Handles most development tasks

-**Claude** (Best for architecture)
-- Excellent reasoning
-- Great for complex problems
-- Strong refactoring abilities
-- Best for code review

-**GPT** (Balanced option)
-- Good all-around performance
-- Wide knowledge base
-- Reliable for most tasks
-- Good documentation understanding

-**Gemini** (Alternative)
-- Strong analytical skills
-- Good for debugging
-- Handles large contexts well
-- Cost-effective option

 ### 4. Verify Your Setup